New York Jets

+History

 The first organizational meeting of the American Football League took place on August 14, 1959.
 Harry Wismer, representing the city of New York at the meeting, proclaimed the state was ready for another professional football team and that he was more than capable of running the daily operations.

 Wismer was granted the charter franchise later dubbed the Titans of New York as Wismer explained, "Titans are bigger and stronger than Giants."
-He secured the Titans' home field at the decrepit Polo Grounds, where the team struggled financially and on the field during its first three years.
+He secured the Titans' home field at the decrepit Polo Grounds, a place where the team struggled financially and on the field during its first three years.
+In their first two seasons of existence, coached by Sammy Baugh, the Titans went 7–7 in both 1960 and 1961.
 By 1962, the debt continued to mount for Wismer, forcing the AFL to assume the costs of the team until season's end.

 A five-man syndicate, headed by Sonny Werblin, saved the team from certain bankruptcy, purchasing the lowly Titans for $1 million in 1963.
 Werblin renamed the team the New York Jets since the team would play near LaGuardia Airport and because it rhymed with the New York Mets as they would be playing in Shea Stadium.
 The new name was intended to reflect the modern approach of his team.
 The Jets' owners hired Weeb Ewbank as the general manager and head coach.
 Ewbank and quarterback Joe Namath led the Jets to prominence in 1969, when New York defeated the heavily favored Baltimore Colts in Super Bowl III and solidified the AFL's position in the world of professional football.

 When the AFL and NFL merged, the team fell into a state of mediocrity along with their star quarterback, Namath, who only had three successful post-merger seasons after injuries hampered much of his career.
 The Jets continued to spiral downward before enjoying a string of successes in the 1980s, which included an appearance in the 1982 AFC Championship Game, and the emergence of the popular New York Sack Exchange.
+Walt Michaels and Joe Walton coached the team throughout the decade.

 The early 1990s saw the team struggling.
 After firing coach Bruce Coslet, owner Leon Hess hired Pete Carroll who struggled to a 6–10 record and was promptly fired at the end of the season.
 Thereafter, Rich Kotite was selected to lead the team to victory; instead he led the Jets to a 4–28 record over the next two years.
-Kotite stepped down at the end of his second season forcing the Jets to search for a new head coach.
+Kotite stepped down at the end of his second season, forcing the Jets to search for a new head coach.